8 Ways to Celebrate Hanukkah with Kids: Hanukkah Gifts, Fun Crafts, and a Little History

 OUR LATEST VIDEOS

-This year, Hanukkah starts at sundown on Thursday, December 7, 2023 and ends on Friday, December 15, 2023.
+This year, Hanukkah starts at sundown on Wednesday, December 25, 2024, and ends on Thursday, January 2, 2025.
 In the Hebrew calendar, which follows a lunar cycle, Hanukkah always begins on the 25th day of the month of Kislev.
 That means it moves around the Gregorian calendar, which follows a solar cycle (the more you know!).
-Sometimes Hanukkah falls in November—remember the epic year of the Menurkey circa 2013?—but this year it’s smack in the middle of the American holiday season.
+Sometimes Hanukkah falls in November—remember the epic year of the Menurkey circa 2013?—but this year it perfectly aligns with the Christmas holiday season.
 Read on for our top eight ways to celebrate.

 1. Tell the Hanukkah Story